Team Secret: 2014

-N0tail and Fly were confirmed to leave Fnatic on July 27, 2014.
-On August 3, 2014, s4 left Alliance.
-Some rumors of a new all-star team began to rise on Reddit.

 Na`Vi posted on their website they released Puppey and KuroKy.
 On August 27, 2014, Team Secret debuted and showed their roster in a match against Alliance.

 2015

 After a solid second place in Star-Ladder Series 10, the team announced on their Twitter and the DAC site of the departure of Fly and BigDaddy, with zai and Arteezy taking their place as stand-ins.

 Team Secret got third place in the Dota 2 Asia Championships and decided to stick with their roster, going on to win 5 premier tournaments.

 Team Secret was widely considered to be the favorites to win The International 2015, but after a very disappointing 7-8th-place finish, the team announced that they would have some roster changes.
 Despite the overall success of the team for the year, members Arteezy and KuroKy were revealed to have clashed with one another and both players left the team.
 Arteezy went back to his previous team Evil Geniuses and KuroKy formed what would soon be the newest iteration of Team Liquid.
 On August 15, the team announced that Zai would take the next year off and finish school.
 As a result, s4 also decided to leave and rejoin his previous team Alliance.

 For the Frankfurt Major, the team's new roster was announced and consisted of EternalEnVy, w33, Misery, Puppey, and pieliedie.